 Backbone Issue Sync handles such scenarios elegantly, allowing all three partners to work within their own Jira instances even if all of them are in the Cloud.
 Companies A, B, and C can use the Jira configurations that work best for them, while synchronizing only the data necessary to keep the progress of the project visible and on track.
 This might include some of the fundamental issue field data, and attachments and comments for communication.
 Company A can now keep a handle on the things that B and C are working on, without exposing any sensitive internal information, or restricting their own workflows.

-We have a public-facing Jira instance that allows our app users to view, comment, vote, and track progress for bugfix and improvement issues.
-But there is often quite a bit of internal information, such as work logs, comment discussion, associated issues and subtasks, etc, that are not relevant or could be confusing to collaborators if they were externally visible.
+We have a public-facing Jira instance that allows our app users to view, comment, vote, and track progress for bug fix and improvement issues.
+But there is often quite a bit of internal information, such as work logs, comment threads, associated issues and subtasks, etc., that are not relevant or could be confusing to collaborators if they were externally visible.

 Many of our customers who are using Backbone have this exact same scenario, and once again Jira synchronization provides a handy solution.
 By keeping these issues in both our public Jira instance and in a private internal one, we can synchronize only the fields and discussion that are useful in getting our external audience the information they're looking for.
 And of course interactions that are useful for both sides, like voting and discussion, can be smoothly and easily kept in sync.

-With this latest release for Jira Cloud, Backbone Issue Sync is now able to natively handle synchronizations between Server, Cloud, and Data Center deployments of Jira Software, Jira Service Desk, and Jira Core.
+With Backbone Issue Sync, you're able to natively handle synchronizations between Server, Cloud, and Data Center deployments of Jira Software, Jira Service Desk, and Jira Core.
 Adding to this versatility is Backbone's ability to transfer data via HTTP(S), or via an external server using email or file exchanges.
 This last point can be a game changer for organizations that protect their Jira data behind firewalls.

 Ready to see what Backbone can do for your team?Try it free